 By planning my meals ahead of time, I avoid impulsive decisions that lead to overeating.
 Knowing what I am going to eat helps me stay within my calorie range while still enjoying my meals.

 These steps, when practiced consistently, helped me create a sustainable caloric deficit while still enjoying my food—without the feeling of being on a diet.
+Your weight loss success depends on mindful eating – so, do take time to understand its basic concepts.

 Everyday Examples of How Mindful Eating Works